Business Continuity and Disaster Recovery (BC/DR) Policy

 5. Failover and Recovery

-Failover procedures are designed to restore services in the event of regional or major infrastructure disruption.
+Failover procedures are designed to restore services in the event of availability zone or infrastructure disruption.

 Recovery mechanisms may include: